 Epoxy Resin, Polyester Resin and Filler for Boats » Anodes for hulls and shafts » Antifouling »

-Maintaining the anchor, anchor winch and anchor chain for winter storage
+How should the anchor, anchor winch and anchor chain be prepared for winter storage?

 If you are about to clean the hull for winter storage with a high-pressure cleaner, you should also pay sufficient attention to the anchor and anchor box to remove both dirt and salt residues.
 Also check the anchor chain and swivel shackle for damage and replace if necessary.
 The anchor winch and gypsies should also be cleaned and, if necessary, greased.
 If you find oil residues on your deck near your winch, this may be a sign that it is losing oil.
 It is therefore essential to check the oil level of your windlass.